Lectured by: Jan Pechanec, Vladimír Kotal

 The seminar is lectured primarily in English.
 It is a recommended pre-requisite for Unix/Linux Programming in C (NSWI015).

 The original poster.

 The hands-on seminar is meant to teach students how to program in C. It is targeting people who have no prior experience with the language.
 The seminar is not an introductory programming class.
 It assumes some familiarity with basic programming concepts like variables, assignment statements, loops, and functions.
 C standards C90 and C99 will be covered.
 Strong emphasis will be put on writing real C programs taking advantage of all the language features discussed.

 This seminar is primarily targeting people who have no prior experience with the C language.
 However, anybody is welcome, especially after the first elementary lectures.

 Note that there is Eduroam WiFi available in the SU2 lab.

 Subscribe here to c-prog-lang-l email conference hosted on mbox.ms.mff.cuni.cz.

-We strongly encourage you to use the C style script to check the style of your C code.
-We cannot stress enough the importance of readable code with a unified look.
+We strongly encourage you to use a good C style to follow when writing C code.
+It comes with a Perl script to check your style.
+We just cannot stress enough the importance of readable code with a unified look.

 There are other indent styles to choose from.